EricSchrock/co2-monitor/submissions/report.md

 provide at least an informal list of citations of all these external materials that went into your project."

+Ideas

+* Pictures of the actual sensors (Devin's and Eric's versions)
+* Picture of the hub
+* Links to websites of parts and technologies used
+* Talk through how we chose the uC (Pico vs Arduino) and CO2 sensor (CO2 vs eCO2)
+* Talk through how we chose a Raspberry Pi Pico dev language (Python vs C)
+* Talk through how we chose the networking technology (wifi over BLE)
+* Talk through how we chose the web technology (Flask?)

 ## Results